gstanaway/sealeaf/README.md

 # sealeaf
-Publish to your repo through Classeur.
+Publish to your repo through Classeur (or StackEdit).

 Copy the contents of `sealeaf_template.html` into Classeur's template manager during publication.